Buying property?

 The key is to purchase what you can afford, rather than what you have fallen in love with

-It’s a common mistake for buyers to become emotionally attached to properties that are likely to sell beyond their budget.
+It’s a common mistake to become emotionally attached to properties that are likely to sell beyond your budget.
+This can be heartbreaking when you miss out, and it can lead to months of searching for a “perfect” house you’ll never find.
+I’ve seen it happen.

 Many first-time home buyers approach property purchases as if they’re going to live there forever, which can make the buying process difficult.